PowerSheetco/powersheetco.github.io/privacy-policy.md

 ### Spreadsheet and Google Account Information

-For spreadsheet to function we require the following permissions:
+For spreadsheet to function we need the following permisions:

 * See, edit, create, and delete all your Google Sheets spreadsheets.